hsuehic/create-npm-packages/packages/eslint-plugin-cnp/docs/rules/no-console.md

 # cnp/no-console

 > Disallow console expressions
-> - ⭐️ This rule is included in `plugin:cnp/recommended` preset.
 > - ✒️ The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 <!--header-->